adjust/ios_sdk/README.md

 - If your build failed with the error `Adjust requires ARC`, it looks like your project is not using [ARC][arc].
 In that case we recommend [transitioning your project to use ARC][transition].
-If you don't want to use ARC, you have to enable ARC for all source files of Adjust in the target's Build Phases:
+If you don't want to use ARC, you have to enable ARC for all source files of adjust in the target's Build Phases:

-    Expand the `Compile Sources` group, select all Adjust files (AjustIo, AI..., ...+AIAdditions, AF..., ...+AFNetworking) and change the `Compiler Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).
+    Expand the `Compile Sources` group, select all adjust files (AjustIo, AI..., ...+AIAdditions, AF..., ...+AFNetworking) and change the `Compiler Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).

 ## Additional features

-Once you integrated the Adjust SDK into your project, you can take advantage of the following features.
+Once you integrated the adjust SDK into your project, you can take advantage of the following features.

 ### 6. Add tracking of custom events.

-You can tell Adjust about every event you want.
+You can tell adjust about every event you want.
 Suppose you want to track every tap on a button.
 You would have to create a new Event Token in your [dashboard].
 Let's say that Event Token is `abc123`.
 In your button's `buttonDown` method you could then add the following line to track the click: